 When troubleshooting a system, you sometimes need to know what DNS lookups are being done.
 This will give you a good insight into traffic from the systems to the local network or internet.
 You can do this with DNS auditing on your Windows server or in your local Pihole server, but that's not always available 😉 This blog post will show you an easy way to create a report without extra tools.

-For Endpoint Manager testing I need a VM connected to the tenant of the customer.
-This involves deploying a Windows 10 or 11 VM, changing hardware settings on it (Secure Boot/TPM/Checkpoint settings), and registering it for Autopilot.
+I need a VM connected to the customer's tenant for Endpoint Manager testing.
+This involves deploying a Windows 10 or 11 VM, changing hardware settings (Secure Boot/TPM/Checkpoint settings), and registering it for Autopilot.
 This blog post will show you how to automate the process as much as possible.

 In a previous blog post (Link), I showed a way to create a report on OU (Organizational Unit) permissions.
-One of the replies I got about that was: How about the Container permissions, those are important too 🙂 And that's correct, they are!
-In this blog post, I will show you how to create a report on those (Script is based on the OU report)
+One of the replies I got about that was: How about the Container permissions?
+Those are important too 🙂 And that's correct, they are!
+In this blog post, I will show you how to create a report on those (The script is based on the OU report)

 I used VMware Workstation for a while which has an option to automatically compact the virtual hard disk after shutting down the VM, an excellent way of freeing up space on my laptop hard drive.
-But I switched to using only Hyper-V now, compacting virtual hard disks is not something you can enable in Hyper-V to run automatically.
-In this blog post, I will show you how to do this using a script that you can use to do that in an easy way 🙂
+But I switched to using only Hyper-V now.
+Compacting virtual hard disks is not something you can enable in Hyper-V to run automatically.
+In this blog post, I will show you how to do this using a script that you can use to do that easily 🙂

-When testing your new PowerShell script, it throws an expected error or isn't that reliable and you're not sure why 🙁 The debugging options in Visual Studio code could help you to pinpoint the issue, in this blog post I will show you how to do that.
+When testing your new PowerShell script, it throws an expected error or isn't that reliable, and you're not sure why 🙁 The Visual Studio code debugging options could help you pinpoint the issue.
+In this blog post, I will show you how to do that.

 Create a focus time countdown clock using PowerShell